Antonio Gibson Player Prop Bets for NFL Week 11 | Washington vs. Carolina 11/21/2021

 Season Stats

-- The Football Team have thrown the football in 56.4% of their plays from scrimmage this year while staying on the ground 43.6% of the time.
+- The Football Team have thrown the ball in 56.4% of their plays from scrimmage this year while running the ball 43.6% of the time.
 This offensive attack ranks 22nd in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Gibson's matchup with the Panthers.